padrino/padrino-docs/guides/03_features/02_padrino-admin.html.md

 and `/cart/checkout`.
 The result will be that an unauthenticated user will not be able to access those actions, and they will be asked to authenticate;
-first by visiting our `:login_page` defined as `/login` and by providing their login credentials (default authentication behaviour will use email and password).
+first by visiting our `:login_page` defined as `/login` and by providing their login credentials (default authentication behavior will use email and password).

 When successfully logged in, they will be granted access to the two protected pages.